 If this sounds overwhelming – don’t worry!
 The district, borough and city wide programs your child is eligible for are listed in the Middle School Admissions Guide.
 Their application form, which they receive at their elementary school in October, is personalized to list each of these programs and any programs for which you’ve submitted an RFT.

 An important part of determining which programs are a good fit for your child, and which ones they have the best chance of being offered, is understanding the admission factors for each program, eg number of seats, geographic priority of offers, admission methods, etc.

 There are up to seven different methods a middle school can use to select students, including a lottery, use of academic results, interviews, or entrance exams.
 For schools who use academic results (such as attendance, report card results, standardized test results, etc), the rubric varies for each program.
-It’s a very involved process and varies by school/program so we refer you back to the Middle School Directory.
+It’s a very involved process and varies by school/program so we refer you back to the Middle School Admissions Guide.

 Ranking Schools on Your Application

 The way you rank schools on your application is a contentious issue that everyone seems to have an opinion on, including AWNY Mums.
 The application form enables you to choose up to 12 programs and rank them from 1 to 12, according to your preference.
 In the interest of transparency, we are sharing the information we’ve received, and ultimately you can make your own mind up about how you will approach the ranking.

 The DOE recommends that you “Rank your program choices in your true order of preference”.
 However, several AWNY Mums observed that certain schools will check to see how you’ve ranked their program on the application form, and would not consider the child unless the school had been ranked as 1st choice.
 Over the last few years there have been various complaints (here, here and here) about this issue as well as about the lack of transparency and consistency around the admissions process.
 The DOE has released policy changes to eliminate the “revealed choice” approach, due to be implemented for for the fall of 2019.